 Tip 1: In a coaching situation evaluating the job characteristics is a useful diagnostic exercise.
 A short structured discussion around each aspect is often revealing about how the context is contributing

 Tip 2: It pays to look back over your past work to see what you liked and what is still relevant.

-Something To Anticipate: The much promoted wave of robotics that is about to wash across business will bring how we think about the job people do and their characteristics.
-It will bring employee motivation and engagement into sharp focus … again.
+Something To Anticipate: The much-promoted wave of robotics that is about to wash across business will bring how we think about the jobs people do and their characteristics into sharp focus … again.